Retinal detachment and blindness

 Though the retinal detachment itself is painless, certain “red flags” in your vision should bring your attention to a problem.
 Symptoms of retinal detachment typically include:

-Sudden appearance of or significant increase in eye floaters (dark spots or cobwebs in vision)
+Sudden appearance of or significant increase in eye floaters (cobwebs or dark spots in vision)

 Flashes of light in your peripheral vision